pingcap/docs-cn/FAQ.md

 #### Can I use S3 as the backend storage engine in TiDB?

-No. Currently, TiDB only supports the distributed storage engine and the Goleveldb/Rocksdb/Boltdb engine.
+No. Currently, TiDB only supports the distributed storage engine and the Goleveldb/RocksDB/BoltDB engine.

-#### Can the `Infomation_schema` support more real information?
+#### Can the `Information_schema` support more real information?

-The tables in `Infomation_schema` exist mainly for compatibility with MySQL, and some third-party software queries information in the tables.
+The tables in `Information_schema` exist mainly for compatibility with MySQL, and some third-party software queries information in the tables.
 Currently, most of those tables are null.
 More parameter information is to be involved in the tables as TiDB updates later.

-For the `Infomation_schema` that TiDB currently supports, see [The TiDB System Database](sql/system-database.md).
+For the `Information_schema` that TiDB currently supports, see [The TiDB System Database](sql/system-database.md).

 #### What's the explanation of the TiDB Backoff type scenario?